A multi-axial classification of the site, morphology, behavior, and grading of neoplasms.

 Used principally in tumor or cancer registries for coding the site (topography) and the histology (morphology) of neoplasms, usually obtained from a pathology report.

-Get standard and more information from Download Area of WHO Classifications
+Get standard from Download Area of WHO Classifications

 Registration and license from WHO is required for both commercial and non-commercial usage of ICD-O in software products.
 Apply for license here

 Permission from WHO is required for reproducing, reprinting or translation of ICD-O. Fill in the form here